Homepage look and feel

 Add the Popular Articles List to individual articles

 If you only want to display the Popular Articles List in certain articles you can place the popular article merge code at the bottom of individual articles.
-To do so, edit the article and click the Code button in the upper left of the editor toolbar.
+To do so, edit the article and select the Code View button in the upper left of the editor toolbar:

 Scroll to the bottom of the article and paste the merge code.